-PCI Slot(n) IRQ Priority
+PCI Slot n IRQ Priority

-This option allows IRQs to be assigned to a specific PCI slot, but is limited according to the availability of the IRQ.
-The settings are Auto, 3, 4, 5, 7, 9, 10, 11, 12, 14, or 15.
+These options specify the IRQ priority for PCI devices installed in the PCI devices installed in the PCI expansion slots.
+The settings are Auto, IRQ 3, 4, 5, 7, 9, 10, and 11, in priority order.